 PROJECT "I CAN'T QUIT"

-With the devastation of COVID-19 on small business owners, our Board of Directors has decided to seek a wider partnership with individuals and corporations in the effort to raise $150,000 over the next year,to be given (in the form of grants) to micro-business owners from 2020-2021.
+With the devastation of COVID-19 on small business owners, our Board of Directors has decided to seek a wider partnership with individuals and corporations in the effort to raise $100,000 over the next year,to be given (in the form of grants and microloans) to micro-business owners from 2022-2023.
 The concept of Project "I Can't Quit" is to raise awareness of those micro-business owners who need financial help moving their company to the next level or displaced workers who realize starting their own business is the only way to achieve their financial goals.

 More than an opportunity to be awarded a grant up to $5,000, Project I Can't Quit (ICQ) members will receive an opportunity to learn key concepts in starting, growing, and sustaining a successful business through our Build A Better Business Academy and in partnership with GOCDC's mentoring program.

 Here's how it works.
 The entrepreneur completes an application for the grant.
 If the application is accepted, it will be reviewed by the GOCDC Board Members .
 Applications will be given a score from 1 to 5 in the areas on business concept, strategic planning, financial projections, and growth potential.
 Five finalists will be chosen to present their business idea or growth concept to a panel of judges consisting of our Sponsors, Business Professionals, and other Community Leaders with the winner receiving up to $5,000.

 Entrepreneur and business owners who do not make the application finals will have an opportunity to attend the Build A Better Business Academy (when face-to-face classes resume) and after successfully completing all of the classes will have an opportunity to give a full presentation in front of the judges panel and win up to $5,000.